sumanjs/suman/README.md

 >   can run that file as part of the test suite.
 (When running multiple tests with Suman, Suman runs each in a child
 >   process for speed and isolation, you can just slip in a Mocha or Tape test and everything works.)
 >
+> => Suman is currently Javascript and shell scripting centric.
+Currently Suman supports any scripting language: just
+>   but a hashbang in the entry point file.
+In the future, however, Suman will have improved support for different
+>   languages beyond shell scripting and JS.

 ---